olaide-ekolere/updaydevtask/README.md

 }
 ```
 Using an abstract class allows us to change the datasource just incase the
 requirements changes.
+Doing it this way allows us to mock the class for our test.
 The abstract class forces each datasource to parse its
 own ImageSearchObject since they all wont have the same data structure.
  The Shutterstock datasource with extend this class and
 provide its own implementation.